neefrehman/make-matrix/README.md

 ## Example

-To easily create a 3D grid like at the top of this readme using [p5.js](https://github.com/processing/p5.js/), make-matrix can be used like below.
-See [more fleshed out code here](https://github.com/neefrehman/make-matrix/tree/master/examples/p5-grid.js), and a [demo of such a grid here](https://generative.neef.co/120520).
+To easily create a 3D grid using [p5.js](https://github.com/processing/p5.js/), make-matrix can be used like below.
+You can see the [code for the grid at the top of this readme here](https://github.com/neefrehman/Generative/blob/master/src/sketches/20/05/120520.tsx), and an [interactive demo of that grid here](https://generative.neef.co/120520).

 ```js
 const res = 10; // 10px grid resolution